anshulgera17/devOps/Docker_Learning.md

 # Docker Learning data and commands for setup and use
 #### What is docker ?
 ##### Answer:
--    Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+-    Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.(solomon hykes) golang is used to create docker

 #### What is containarization ?
 ##### Answer:
 -    Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels
+- Leightweight
+- containers will be treated as processes
+- process level isolation
+- less secure
+- start very fast
+- pre-built containers
+- easy to create and destroy(immutable)
+- create in seconds

+#### Explain docker architecture ?
+##### Answer:
+-  REST API + dockerd (namespaces + libcontainer + control groups (cgroups) )
+#### Layer based approach
+- Union file system (UnionFS)
+- UFS having AUFS, Btrfs, VFS and devicemapper
+- Layered file system contains: writtable layer + (run application + install JVM+ copy source + Manifest)

+#### what are the docker objects ?
+#### Answer:
+- Images
+- Containers
+- Network
+- Volumes
+- Registry
+- Service

+#### Modes in Docker ?
+#### Answer:
+- Attached mode (container will also exitted, after exit)
+- Dettached mode

+#### Dockerfile
+- FROM
+- ENV
+- RUN
+- CMD
+- EXPOSE
+- WORKDIR
+- ADD
+- COPY
+- LABEL
+- MAINTAINER
+- ENTRYPOINT

 #### Docker installation in ec2 ubuntu instance